Angular distribution of photoelectrons generated in atomic ionization by twisted radiation: Results and discussion

-Let us now consider linearly polarized case, set $P=1$ in eq.~(\ref{eq:PADplane_generalS}) and multiply each spherical harmonic $Y_{kq}(\theta_p,\phi_p)$ by the factor $d^k_{qq}(\theta_c)$ according to \textbf{Statement 2}.
-Simulated PADs for this case are presented in Fig.~\ref{fig2}g,h,i.
-For $\omega=59.8$~eV evolution of PADs with increasing $\theta_c$ do not show any striking changes becoming only more intense in the forward-backward direction.
-On the contrary, a little below the dipole resonance minimum ($\omega=60.178$~eV) angular distributions modifies quite perceptibly and noticeable redistribution of photoelectrons occurs.
-Finally, when the photon energy comes into the minimum at $\omega=60.18$~eV for the case of linearly polarized twisted light we find out crucial changes in the shape of PADs for different values of $\theta_c$.
-For example, for $\theta_c=30^{\circ}$ there are two dominant petals in the forward direction and two minor ones in the backward direction.
-Turning to $\theta_c=45^{\circ}$ merges the two backward petals into one and redistributes photoelectrons in forward direction in a way to fill the local minimum along the incident beam wave vector $\bm{k}$.
-For $\theta_c=60^{\circ}$ two additional dominant backward directions of electron emission are formed ($\sim 67.5^{\circ}$ and $290.5^{\circ}$) and in the forward direction there is continuation of the strengthening trend along the wave vector $\bm{k}$.
+Next we consider the linearly polarized case, set $P=1$ in Eq.~(\ref{eq:PADplane_generalS}) and multiply each spherical harmonic $Y_{kq}(\theta_p,\phi_p)$ by the factor $d^k_{qq}(\theta_c)$ according to \textbf{Statement 2}.
+Calculated PADs for this case are presented in Fig.~\ref{fig2}g,h,i.
+For $\omega=59.8$~eV, the evolutions of the PADs with increasing $\theta_c$ do not show any striking changes, becoming only more intense in the forward-backward direction.
+On the contrary, a little below the dipole resonance minimum ($\omega=60.178$~eV), the angular distribution changes quite noticibly and a redistribution of photoelectrons occurs.
+Finally, when the photon energy approaches the minimum at $\omega=60.18$~eV for the case of linearly polarized twisted light, we find significant changes in the shape of the PADs for different values of $\theta_c$.
+For $\theta_c=30^{\circ}$, for example, there are two dominant petals in the forward direction and two minor ones in the backward direction.
+Turning to $\theta_c=45^{\circ}$ merges the two backward petals into one and redistributes photo\-electrons in the forward direction by filling the local minimum along the incident beam wave vector $\bm{k}$.
+For $\theta_c=60^{\circ}$, two additional dominant backward directions of electron emission are formed ($\sim 67.5^{\circ}$ and $290.5^{\circ}$), and in the forward direction, the strengthening trend along the wave vector~$\bm{k}$ continues.

-Summing up, the analysis has shown that angular distributions of photoelectrons emitted under the influence of twisted Bessel beam are very sensitive to the parameters of incident radiation (polarization and cone angle $\theta_c$) in the energy regions where strong domination of non-dipole effects occurs.
-Hence, one can control the shape of the PAD in order to get necessary properties of it by manipulation of polarization and twisted radiation cone opening angle $\theta_c$.
+Summing up, the above analysis showed that the angular distributions of photo\-electrons emitted under the influence of twisted Bessel beam are very sensitive to the parameters of the incident radiation (polarization and cone angle $\theta_c$) in the energy regions where a strong domination of non-dipole effects occurs.
+Hence, one can control the shape of the PAD by manipulating the polarization and twisted radiation cone opening angle~$\theta_c$.